5 Ways to Improve Your Empathy and EQ in Sales

 To develop this skill, literally imagine yourself in the client’s position.
 Imagine how you would feel.
 Unless you easily cry during movies, this is much more difficult than it sounds.
 Try working on this during sales calls, but don’t limit your practice to sales situations.

 Emotional intelligence and empathy requires the ability to listen to others and to accept that their interpretation of events, facts, or ideas is true for them.
 To truly exercise your empathy and your emotional intelligence, you have to be to listen without immediately passing judgment on the facts or the meaning of what is being said.
 You have to accept their interpretation as being valid and worthwhile.

 In sales, we spend a lot of time trying to change people’s minds.
 We move people from taking no action to taking action.
 We move them from buying from our competitor to buying from us.
-But too often salespeople rush forward trying to change minds without first understanding and respecting the client’s views and opinions.
-Empathy and emotional intelligence allow you to suspend the mind changing until you have built the connection that will allow you to work with their point of view.
+But too often salespeople rush forward trying to change minds without first understanding and respecting the client’s views and opinions, and their revenue growth goals.
+Empathy and emotional intelligence allow you to suspend the mind-changing until you have built the connection that will allow you to work with their point of view.